 Layer Dependency Overview

 The following diagram illustrates the layers which are integrated by the EWAOL project, which are further expanded on below.
-The layer revisions are related to the EWAOL v1.0 release.
+The layer revisions are related to the EWAOL kirkstone-dev branch.

 EWAOL depends on the following layer dependency sources: